 A Quick LessonA 529 plan is a savings plan, similar to a retirement account.
 It gets its name from the tax code section that created it.
 States (or sometimes eligible educational institutions) establish and maintain these plans.
 Such plans allow the account holder to either prepay a child’s school expenses or contribute to an account that will pay for those expenses when the time comes.

 How a 529 Plan Works

-At its most basic level a 529 is a tool to shift money from the government to your child’s education.
-Instead of being taxed on the money that you earn with your child’s college fund, that money can be directly applied to educational costs.
-Though this may seem like a minor benefit, over the course of a decade or two, this can generate thousands of additional dollars for school.
+Simply put, a 529 plan is a tool to shift money from the government to your child’s education.
+Typically, the government would tax money that your child’s college fund earns (i.e., the interest or investment growth).
+However, the money earned in a 529 plan isn’t taxable.
+Though this may seem like a minor benefit, over the course of a decade or two, this can generate thousands of additional dollars.